-This choice was made because the contributing displacement perturbation magnitudes will then sum together to yield the largest detectable perturbation of the wave.
-If random fluctuations had been added together instead, they would have been less likely to yield a maximum.
+been added together instead, they would have been less likely to yield a maximum.
 Figure 2 shows the selection of peaks and the contributing displacement perturbations for one of the ascents from Lerwick on the day before the eclipse.
 In this case, a large gravity wave is dominant between 14 and 15 km, with weaker gravity waves above and below it.
 To ensure that the perturbations shown in figure 2 are not simply noise, lines have been placed across the individual displacements for each dimension at maxima of S. In the case of no gravity waves being present, the alignment of troughs and peaks would be random across all three displacement dimensions.
-Figure 2 demonstrates that for all maxima along S, at least 2 peaks of the displacement dimensions are in phase.
-In cases where a third is not in agreement it is often 90° out of phase, adding more confidence that the radiosonde is detecting a gravity wave.
+Figure 2 demonstrates that for all maxima along S, at least two peaks of the displacement dimensions are in phase.
+In cases where a third is not in agreement, it is often 90° out of phase, adding more confidence that the radiosonde is detecting a gravity wave.

-Finally, N was calculated from the thermodynamic variables measured by the radiosonde over a 250 m height window using:
+Finally, N was calculated from the thermodynamic variables measured by the radiosonde over a 250 m height window using

-$$N = \sqrt{\frac{g}{\overline{\theta}}} \frac{\partial \theta}{\partial z} \,. \tag{4}$$
+$$N = \sqrt{\frac{g}{\bar{\theta}}} \frac{\partial \theta}{\partial z}.$$ (2.4)

-Here, $\theta$ is the potential temperature, the over-bar denotes an average over the height window, and g is the acceleration due to gravity.
-N is a measure of static stability, with $N^2 < 0$ indicating that the air is hydrostatically unstable, thereby removing the restoring force that is required for gravity wave propagation.
+Here, θ is the potential temperature, the over-bar denotes an average over the height window, and g is the acceleration due to gravity.
+N is a measure of static stability, with $N^2 < 0$ indicating that the air is hydrostatically unstable, thereby removing the restoring force that is required for gravity-wave propagation.

 The characteristics of a monochromatic internal gravity wave can be inferred from a sounding by removing the background wind speeds and then plotting the horizontal velocity perturbations on a hodograph.
 For an ideal gravity wave, the hodograph would take the shape of an ellipse.
 By fitting an ellipse to an observational hodograph, the frequency of the gravity wave can be found.
-Specifically, the ratio of the major to minor axes of the fitted ellipse is proportional to $\omega f$ [15].
+Specifically, the ratio of the major to minor axes of the fitted ellipse is proportional to ω/f [20].
 This relationship allows the frequency of the gravity wave to be found from a hodograph if the Coriolis parameter is known.
 A disadvantage of this method is that one needs an almost complete ellipse to carry out the analysis.
-An advantage is that the wave propagation direction can be inferred from the orientation of the major axis of the ellipse, albeit with a 180° ambiguity [15].
+An advantage is that the wave propagation direction can be inferred from the orientation of the major axis of the ellipse, albeit with an 180° ambiguity [20].
 Fortunately, this ambiguity can be resolved using wind and temperature data from the radiosonde.
 First, the velocity perturbation along the orientation of the major axis U' is calculated.
 The temperature perturbation T' is calculated in an identical method to the horizontal wind perturbations.
-For a gravity wave, T' is $\pm 90^\circ$ out of phase with U', hence by taking the vertical derivative of T' the phase shift is removed and both quantities will have either the same or opposing signs.
-Hence the sign of $\eta$ can be used to deduce wave propagation where
+For a gravity wave, T' is $\pm 90^{\circ}$ out of phase with U', hence by taking the vertical derivative of T' the phase shift is removed and both quantities will have either the same or opposing signs.
+Hence, the sign of η can be used to deduce wave propagation, where

-$$\eta = \overline{U'\frac{\partial T'}{\partial z}} \tag{5}$$
+$$\eta = \overline{U'\frac{\partial T'}{\partial z}}.$$ (2.5)

-If the sign of $\eta$ is positive (negative) then the wave propagates (anti) parallel to the positive bearing of the major ellipse axis [25], where the over-bar refers to spatial averaging over height.
-Wavelet transform techniques [20] have also been used to disentangle multiple coexisting gravity waves and allow information to be extracted about individual gravity waves.
+If the sign of η is positive (negative), then the wave propagates (anti) parallel to the positive bearing of the major ellipse axis [25], where the over-bar refers to spatial averaging over height.
+Wavelet transform techniques [26] have also been used to disentangle multiple coexisting gravity waves and allow information to be extracted about individual gravity waves.
 For the upper air data used here, ellipses are fitted only to complete ellipses observed in the hodographs.
-The thermal gradient is calculated over 100 m and U' sampled over the same height window.
+The thermal gradient is calculated over 100 m and U' is sampled over the same height window.
 These are then averaged over the height range of the detected hodograph.